-- e) Installation.
-All components of aerobic treatment plants shall be installed at the time of the original installation.
+- Installation.
+All components of aerobic treatment plants shall be installed at the e) time of the original installation.
 If this is not possible, a solid end cap shall be securely placed over the end of the discharge line until the system can be completed.
-This will prevent the discharge of raw sewage to the ground surface. - f) Accessibility for inspection and maintenance.
-The aerobic treatment plants or NSF International/ANSI Standard 40 wastewater treatment systems plant shall be equipped with one or more grade-level access manholes having a minimum inside dimension of 18 inches, which extend to 3 inches or more above the ground surface.
+This will prevent the discharge of raw sewage to the ground surface. - Accessibility for Inspection and Maintenancemaintenance.
+The aerobic f) treatment plants or NSF International/ANSI Standard 40 wastewater treatment systemsplant shall be equipped with one or more grade-level access manholes having a minimum inside dimension of 18 inches that extend to 3 inches or more above the ground surface.
 The manhole shall be equipped with a lid that is secured in compliance with Section 5.7.2 of NSF International/ANSI Standard 40.
 These manholes shall be located to permit periodic physical inspection and maintenance of all compartments and component parts.
 Component parts include submerged bearings, moving parts, tubes, intakes, slots, filters, and other devices.
 Grade level access manholes shall be installed in a manner to prohibit the entry of soil, water and dirt into the unit.

-- g) Service.
-Devices falling within the scope of Standard 40 require periodic maintenance to achieve performance consistent with demonstrated capabilities.
-Implicit in Standard 40 is the recognition that assured professional service is imperative.
-Standard 40 and this Part require a two 2-year service policy to be provided as part of the initial service agreement.
-(Note: The following initial service policy includes items not included in the NSF International/ANSI Standard 40 service policy.) - Initial service policy: The A 2-year policy shall be furnished to the purchaser by the private sewage disposal installation contractor, through the manufacturer or the distributor of the aerobic treatment unit, shall furnish a two-year initial service policy to the purchaser.
-This policy shall provide for: - A) Four inspection/service calls, at least one every six 6 months, which include includes inspection, adjustment, and servicing of the mechanical and the applicable component parts to ensure proper function; - B) An For an effluent quality inspection consisting of a visual check for color, turbidity, scum overflow, and an examination for odors; - C) Reporting to the owner immediately any For improper operation that which cannot be corrected at the that time of inspection or service call, to be reported to the owner immediately.
-This shall be followed by-with a written report to the owner that includes the date by which for the condition will to be corrected. - 2) Continuing service policy: Each manufacturer shall make available for purchase by the owner a continuing service policy with terms equal to the initial service policy. - Standby parts: The local distributor shall stock standby mechanical and electrical component parts shall be stocked by the local distributor for use when the plant's mechanical or electrical components must be removed from the site for repairs.
+Service.
+Devices falling within the scope of NSF International/ANSI Standard 40 require periodic maintenance to achieve performance consistent with demonstrated capabilities.
+Implicit in NSF International/ANSI Standard 40 is the recognition that assured professional service is imperative.
+NSF International/ANSI Standard 40 and this Part require a 2-year service policy to be provided as part of the initial service agreement.
+(Note: The following initial service policy includes items not included in the NSF International/ANSI Standard 40 service policy.)

+- Initial service policy.: TheA 2-year policy shall be furnished to the purchaser by the private sewage disposal installation contractor, through the manufacturer or the distributor of the aerobic treatment unit, shall furnish a 2-year initial service policy to the purchaser.
+This policy shall provide for: - Four inspection/service calls, at least one every 6 months, that which include inspection, adjustment; and servicing of the mechanical and the applicable component parts to ensure proper function; - B) AnFor an effluent quality inspection consisting of a visual check for color, turbidity, scum overflow, and an examination for odors; - C) Reporting to the owner immediately any For improper operation thatwhich cannot be corrected at thethat timeof the inspection or service call, to be reported to the owner immediately.
+This shall be followed bywith a written report to the owner that includes the date by whichfor the condition willto be corrected. - Continuing service policy Each manufacturer shall make available for purchase by the owner a continuing service policy with terms equal to the initial service policy.